 Have You Lost a Job Unfairly?

-Being fired from a job can be an incredibly stressful experience, especially during difficult economic times.
+Being fired from a job can be an incredibly stressful experience.
 On top of the loss of income and important benefits, you can lose valued friendships and sometimes your sense of purpose, and the financial challenges can impact personal relationships.
 Millions of workers of all kinds have lost jobs in recent years, but some people are wrongfully terminated.

 Some terminations are considered wrongful under the law and some are not.
 Many positions fall under the “at-will employment” category, meaning that either employer or employee has the right to end the employment relationship.
 However, you may have a case if you believe you lost your job because: